soedinglab/MMseqs2-App/README.md

 ## Web app quickstart with docker-compose

 Make sure you have `docker` (>=17.05), `docker-compose` (>=1.20.0) and `git` installed on your server.
-To start the MMseqs2 web server (on http://localhost:8877) execute the following commands:
+To start the MMseqs2 web server execute the following commands.
+Afterwards you can navigate to http://localhost:8877 on a webserver to access the interface.

 ``` bash
 # clone the repository